ankane/dbx/README.md

 ### Booleans

-Due to limitations, boolean columns are not automatically typecast with RMariaDB and RSQLite.
+Boolean columns are not automatically typecast with RMariaDB and RSQLite due to limitations.
 You can manually typecast with:

 ```r
 records$active <- records$active == 1